Young children can develop their gross motor skills through play and exploration.

 Simple tunnels can be used in general play or added to an obstacle course for extra fun.

-Tunnels – or any shaped space to crawl through – can also be created out of furniture, pillows and blankets.
+Tunnels — or any crawl-through spaces — can also be created using furniture, pillows, and blankets.

 As you can see, none of these top 9 items are fancy or novel toys, but rather old favourites.

-Developing gross motor skills in preschoolers and toddlers does not have to be complicated and you can get away with buying a few items and improvising some.
+Developing gross motor skills in preschoolers and toddlers doesn’t have to be complicated — you can get by with a few well-chosen items and some simple improvisation.